hhandika/segul/README.md

 It is designed to handle operations on large genomic datasets, while using minimal computational resources.
 However, it also provides convenient features for working on smaller datasets (e.g., Sanger datasets).
 In our tests, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for a variety of sequence alignment manipulations ([see benchmark](https://www.segul.app/docs/cli_gui#performance)).

 Learn more about SEGUL in the [documentation](https://www.segul.app/).
+We welcome feedback if you find any issues or have ideas to improve the app and its documentation.

 ## Citation